andyzhangstat/SLSVD/README.md

 ## Usage

-Use this package to find the optimized intercept and coefficients vector of linear regression.
-In the following example, we generate a simulated data set with a feature matrix and response first.
-By the coordinate descent algorithm, we obtain the optimized intercept and coefficients.
-Finally, we visualize both the simulated data and fitted line in one figure.
+Use this package to find the optimized score and loading matrices of sparse logistic SVD.
+In the following example, we generate a simulated data set with defined size first.
+By the Majorization-Minimization algorithm, we obtain the optimized score and loading matrices.
+Finally, we visualize both the simulated data and fitted loadings in one figure.

 Example usage: